Enjoying the Museum of English Rural Life in Reading, England

 Some Background

-A few decades ago, I lived in Reading for three years while attending the University of Reading to earn my BA in English Language and Literature.
+I lived in Reading for three years a few decades ago.
+During that time, I attended the University of Reading where I earned my BA in English Language and Literature.
 I hadn’t returned to Reading since I graduated, so on a recent trip to England from my home near Vancouver, BC, I decided to make Reading my first stop after landing at Heathrow.

 Since its expansion, MERL has established itself as one of the United Kingdom’s premier destinations at which to learn about English rural life.